huangwb8/GSClassifier.principle/docs/Model-establishment.md

 saveRDS(res,'<your path>/train_ens.rds')
 ```

-Although a `auto-parameter strategy` was provided in`GSClassifier`, it's unknown for this method to improve your model performance to what extent.
+Although an `auto-parameter strategy` (hyperparameter tuning) was provided in`GSClassifier`, it's unknown whether this method could significantly improve your model performance.
 You can just try.
 It's not a prior recommendation.
-In generall, setting `auto=F` in this script could be more cost-effective.
-Empirically, the speed of `caret::train` depends on single-core performance of the CPU instead of the core number.
+Generally, setting `auto=F` in this script could be more cost-effective.
+Empirically, the speed of `caret::train` depends on the single-core performance of the CPU instead of the core number.

 ### Scaller for the best call